These healthy gingerbread muffins are made with simple wholesome ingredients and make the perfect snack loaded with gingerbread flavour!

 If there’s one thing I can say I love about winter, it’s all the delicious warming spiced baked goodies.
 There’s nothing quite like curling up on a snowy winter day with a cup of tea and a gingerbread treat.
 In this case, that treat would be soft & fluffy healthy gingerbread muffins.

-Today was the first day of snow, and I’m currently camped out inside enjoying a cup of matcha with one of these delicious healthy molasses-filled spicy muffins.
-I can confidently say they really do make the perfect winter snack!
+Today was the first day of snow, and I’m currently camped out inside enjoying a gingerbread latte with one of these delicious healthy molasses-filled spicy muffins.
+I can confidently say it is a lot of gingerbread and they really do make the perfect winter snack!

 Now, when I say these muffins are healthy I’m saying they’re loaded with good for you ingredients-but they are not fat-free, sugar-free tasteless dry muffins.

-These healthy gingerbread muffins are made with good fats and unprocessed sugars to keep them flavourful and moist, while still being good for you!
-(Remember, good fats are your friend!)
+These healthy gingerbread muffins are made with good coconut fats and unprocessed sugars to keep them flavourful and moist, while still being good for you!
+Remember, good fats are your friend!
+In fact, coconut oil has many benefits including being able to raise HDL cholesterol while not impacting the LDL cholesterol.
+Also, healthy fats keep you fuller longer, so you won’t need to finish the pan of these to be satisfied!

 - Preheat the oven to 350 degrees, and line a muffin pan with paper liners.